FedDrive: Generalizing Federated Learning to Semantic Segmentation in Autonomous Driving: Related Work

 Recent years have seen a growing interest in Federated Learning and its applications to the real world, focusing many efforts on finding an effective solution in the face of the marked heterogeneity of clients' data \cite{li2019convergence,heterog,li2020federated}.

 The primary federated optimization approach FedAvg \cite{mcmahan2017communication} exploits a weighted average of the clients' updates for learning the global model.
 Unfortunately, while effective on homogeneous scenarios, FedAvg usually loses in convergence performance and speed when facing non-i.i.d. data \cite{li2019convergence,hsu2019measuring}.
 Many works try to deal with the \textit{client drift} introduced by the different data distributions by acting on the local optimization, so that the local models do not move in opposite directions with respect to the global one \cite{fedprox,karimireddy2020scaffold,hsu2020federated,acar2021federated}.
 Another line of research looks at the model aggregation introducing server-side momentum \cite{hsu2019measuring}, and optimizers \cite{server_optim} to deal with FedAvg lack of adaptivity.
 While proving effective even in the most challenging scenarios, all those works mainly focus on the heterogeneity based on \textit{labels} distribution skew.
 So far, there are only a few attempts at taking into account the non-i.i.d.ness induced by \textit{domain features} shift, which is of interest for our work.
 Following this direction, FedRobust \cite{FedRobust} addresses the affine distribution shift by learning affine transformations.
 Another consistent line of research tackles such issue by learning domain-specific batch normalization (BN) statistics \cite{SiloBN,caldarola2021cluster,FedBN}.
 In particular, SiloBN \cite{SiloBN} keeps all BN statistics strictly local and leverages Adaptive Batch Normalization \cite{AdaBN} to address new domains at test time, while FedBN \cite{FedBN} introduces local BN layers.
 Both these methods result in personalized local models.
 Differently, we aim at learning a \textit{global} model capable of generalizing to different domains.
-Indeed, self-driving cars should be capable of moving around the city as much as in the countryside or other settings, under different weather conditions and visibility regardless of the usual scenario of the user.